 Beach parking is available for a nominal fee.
 Since the mid-day sun is powerful, plan to make your beach time early or late in the day.

 The Florida Gulf is home to a large population of fish and other sea creatures.
-Exploring the ecology of the waterworld offers a peek into the future of our water resources and its fascinating inhabitants.
+Exploring the ecology of the water world offers a peek into the future of our water resources and the lives of its fascinating inhabitants.

 The Ten Thousand Island Dolphin Project is a long-term study of Florida’s bottlenose dolphins.
 You can join one of their eco-focused tours on the Dolphin Explorer.
 Join the research team as they keep track of the Marco Island dolphins.
 Using photo tracking technology, the researchers track the dolphins by their dorsal fins, which are unique identifiers.
 Rumor has it, if you spot a new, unidentified dolphin, you are responsible for naming it.
 How fun would that be?

-Beautiful, gentle manatees thrive in the Gulf waters.
+Beautiful, gentle manatees thrive in the Southwest Florida waters.
 Viewing these interesting sea mammals in their natural habitat is a once-in-a-lifetime experience.
-The Manatee Eco-Tours at the Port of the Islands Marina in Naples are a manatee-friendly way to enjoy the Ten Thousand Islands waterways and view these lovely creatures up close.
+The Manatee Eco-Tours at the Port of the Islands Marina in nearby Naples are a manatee-friendly way to enjoy the Ten Thousand Islands waterways and view these lovely creatures up close.

 Reeling in the big one just got easier with a private fishing charter on Sunshine Tours fishing excursions.
-They offer three types of fishing options: Near coastal, backcountry, and offshore fishing trips will fulfill your Florida angler dreams.
+They offer three types of fishing options: near coastal, backcountry, and offshore fishing trips.
+All of them will fulfill your Florida angler dreams.